nirudi98/TourGuideApp/README.md

 # TourGuideApp

-This is a simple tourist guide app developed using the SQLite Database.
-This app will provide the following features,
+This is a simple tourist guide mobile app developed in Android Studio.
+Database used is SQLite Database This app will provide the following features,
  1. login and registering
  2. display 10 countries with their information